Inverell Sewerage Treatment Plant Rehabilitation

 The two aeration tanks at the Inverell Sewage Treatment Plant, which have been in continuous operation for over 30 years, require major repairs to the floors and walls.

-The next phase of the Inverell sewerage treatment plant renewal and upgrade project involving the major repairs to the floors and walls of the two aeration tanks and connection to the telemetry system is underway and will continue through to July 2019.
+The next phase of the Inverell sewerage treatment plant renewal and upgrade project involving the major repairs to the floor and walls of the two aeration tanks and connection to the telemetry system is underway and will continue through to July 2020.

-Council was successful is receiving financial assistance from the NSW Government towards the $2,860,000 project by the way of a low interest subsidy of 3% towards a loan of $2,000,000 over 10 years to undertake the construction works, representing a saving of $357,000 for ratepayers.
+Council was successful in receiving financial assistance from the NSW Government towards the $2,860,000 project by way of a low-interest subsidy of 3% towards a loan of $2,000,000 over 10 years to undertake the construction works, representing a saving of $357,000 for ratepayers.

 The photos below show the recently constructed third aeration tank.